csr13/my-website/_posts/using-ec2-instances-as-sneakers-bid-bots-pt-2.md

             return bool(0)
         return bool(1)
 ```

-Ok, so for part two, everything is making sense, it does not make sense for me to post entire solutions because I am just being nice here and providing a more than what you see on the web how to, because we made money out of this already around 2 years ago ....
+Part two includes key components of the program, it does not make sense for me to post entire solutions because I am just being nice here and providing a "more than what you see on the web how tos", because we made money out of this already around -- 2 years ago.

 If you want full solution or custom one, contact me directly, but bring a good budget.

-For part 3 I will write about how to secure users cc info to comply with pci, and how to store your key to encrypt secureley, or as secure as possible.
-Also, going to write about how to scrape nike products, since nike.com uses React, Nike uses a local
+For part three I will write about how to secure users credit card information in order to comply with PCI standards, how to store your key to encrypt users credit cards as secure as possible.
+In addition I am going to write about how to scrape nike products, since nike.com uses React and Nike uses a local
-store "storage" which often wont allow scrappers to scrape, because it dinamically loads, and selenium usage because of bot detection frontend libraries, will fuck you up.However, React is shitty, and there's lots of flaws makes it okay way to scrape React
-sites if you know how to wait and get local storage store object and just traverse it.
+store "storage" which often wont allow scrappers to scrape, because it dinamically loads, and selenium usage because of bot detection frontend libraries, will fuck you up.However, React is shit, and there's lots of flaws, and this makes it okay way to scrape React sites if you know how to get local storage store object and just traverse the 'store;.